MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-x509-certificate-concepts.md

 ---
-title: Tutorial - Understand Cryptography and X.509 certificates for Azure IoT Hub | Microsoft Docs
+title: Understand Cryptography and X.509 certificates for Azure IoT Hub | Microsoft Docs
-description: Tutorial - Understand cryptography and X.509 PKI for Azure IoT Hub
+description: Understand cryptography and X.509 PKI for Azure IoT Hub
 author: kgremban
 ms.service: iot-hub
 services: iot-hub
 ms.topic: tutorial
-ms.date: 02/25/2021
+ms.date: 11/08/2022
 ms.author: kgremban
 ms.custom: [mvc, 'Role: Cloud Development', 'Role: Data Analytics']
-#Customer intent: As a developer, I want to be able to use X.509 certificates to authenticate devices to an IoT hub.
-This step of the tutorial needs to introduce me to X.509 Public Key Infrastructure and public key encryption.
+#Customer intent: As a developer, I want to understand X.509 Public Key Infrastructure (PKI) and public key cryptography so I can use X.509 certificates to authenticate devices to an IoT hub.
 ---

-# Tutorial: Understanding Public Key Cryptography and X.509 Public Key Infrastructure
+# Understanding Public Key Cryptography and X.509 Public Key Infrastructure

 You can use X.509 certificates to authenticate devices to an Azure IoT Hub.
 A certificate is a digital document that contains the device's public key and can be used to verify that the device is what it claims to be.
 X.509 certificates and certificate revocation lists (CRLs) are documented by [RFC 5280](https://tools.ietf.org/html/rfc5280).
 Certificates are just one part of an X.509 public key infrastructure (PKI).
 To understand X.509 PKI, you need to understand cryptographic algorithms, cryptographic keys, certificates, and certification authorities (CAs):